 Nipple Piercings and Chest Binding

-Chest binding is common amongst folks who experience gender euphoria when having a flatter chest and either don’t want or can’t access FTM/N top surgery for a variety of valid reasons.
+Chest binding is common amongst folks who experience gender euphoria when having a flatter chest and either don’t want, are waiting for, or can’t access chest reconstruction top surgery for a variety of reasons.
 People who bind their chest can have their nipples pierced, but they may be advised not to wear tight clothes that would rub against their nipples for the entirety of the healing process, which can last up to 6 months.
-This means that people who regularly bind their chest will likely have to stop chest binding while their nipple piercing heals in order to reduce the risk of infection, unnecessary pain, and other risks associated with piercings.
+This means that people who regularly bind their chest will likely have to stop chest binding while their nipple piercing heals in order to reduce the risk of infection, pain, and other risks associated with piercings.

 Nipple Piercings Before Top Surgery